Book Marketing Plan Basics

 Ten Reasons to Launch an Author Blog

 If you’re an author, you’ve probably heard that you should consider having a blog.
 Some authors swear by them.
 Others swear them off as a distraction and waste of time.
 But the marketing value of blogs is undeniable, and they can be effective promotional tools for both nonfiction and fiction authors.
-In a future post we’ll take … Read more
+In a future post … Read more

 Your Author Website is Boring: 5 Ways to Fix It